1. Personal information collected by us

 1.1 Contact forms

-Should you choose to engage with us through our website’s online contact page, your name, telephone number and email address will be saved to this website’s database, along with the time and date of your submission.
+Should you choose to engage with us through our website’s online contact page, your name, telephone number and email address will be sent to our secure servers, along with the time and date of your submission.

 2. Why we collect personal information